 Rule #1: Our Guide is Christ.
-We shall seek to be formed in His image.
+We shall seek to be formed in Christ’s image.
 This rule serves as the foundation for all of our rules.
-The purpose of our Order is to help people who are truly seeking to be formed in the image of Christ.
-We believe that Christ reveals the truth of God to all generations of all cultures.
-Those who are formed in image of Christ are those who continue to live out the revelation of God in Christ Jesus.
+The purpose of our Order is to help people who are truly seeking to be formed in the image of Christ to learn to recognize the landmarks on the journey of spiritual formation.
+The Order of St. Patrick serves as a community of like-minded people, upholding one another on the journey of growing in deep, intimate, and meaningful relationship with God.

 Rule #2: We shall pray daily.
-Morning (laud), noon (sext), evening (vespers), and night (compline) prayers shall be offered by each member of the Order.
+Morning (laud), noon (sext), evening (vespers), and night (compline) prayers shall be observed by each member of the Order.
 Prayer is the foundational activity of our Order.
 The practice of prayer helps to establish us as seekers of the way of Christ.
 Prayer is our means of communicating with God.
-We believe that prayer often opens us to the power of the Holy Spirit through whose presence we gain the strength to grow into the image of Christ.
-Morning, noon, and evening prayers are the initial foundation for what our Order hopes will be a growing and meaningful prayer life.
+We affirm and believe that prayer allows us access to the power of the Holy Spirit.
+Through the divine presence of that Holy Spirit, we find and rediscover the strength to grow fully into the image of Christ.
+Morning, noon, and evening prayers are fundamental praxis of a healthy, flourishing, and meaningful prayer life.
 This rule is a minimal requirement for prayer.
-The Order encourages great growth in the life of prayer through the exercise of all types of Christian prayer.
-The Order considers prayer our privilege in communicating with God and professes that prayer is one of the primary disciplines of our spiritual formation.
+The Order considers prayer our privilege in communicating with God, and we profess that prayer is one of the primary disciplines of our spiritual formation.

-Rule #3: Our cloister is our local church.
-Each member shall actively participate in the positive development of the local church to which they belong.
-Our local church is the place to which we go for strength and support to continue our everlasting journey through life.
-Our commitment to the positive development of our local church is a commitment to participate in the life of our local church in such a way that it becomes a stronger and more supportive community of faith.
-We are committed to participating in our local church by sharing freely of the gifts God has entrusted to us according to the needs represented in our local church.
+Rule #3: Our cloister is our local church or abbey.
+Each member shall actively participate in the positive development of the local church or abbey to which they belong.
+Our local church or abbey is the place to which we go for strength and support to continue our everlasting journey through life.
+Our commitment to the positive development of our local church or abbey is a commitment to participate in the life of our local church or abbey in such a way that it becomes a stronger and more supportive community of faith.
+We are committed to participating in our local church or abbey by sharing freely of the gifts God has entrusted to us according to the needs represented in our local church or abbey.

 Rule #4: We shall be faithful stewards.
-We shall give of our time, talents, gifts, and service for the betterment of God’s kingdom.
-Our stewardship of the good gifts that God has entrusted to us for a time is the expression of our Christian ministry as it relates to created things.
-The way in which we invest our time, talents, gifts, and service relates directly to our understanding of the Christian faith and to God’s calling upon our lives.
+Our stewardship of the good gifts that God has entrusted to us for a time is the expression of our Christian ministry as it relates to Creation .
+The way in which we invest our time, talents, gifts, and service relates directly to our understanding of the Christian faith, and to God’s calling upon our lives.
 Our Christian stewardship includes the wise care of all that God has entrusted to us in other people and our world around us.
 We encourage all members of the Order to seek diligently to be faithful to our calling to Christian stewardship as we discover and practice ways of increasing the quality of life for all of God’s creation.